sheehui/tp/docs/DeveloperGuide.md

 * 1b.
 The given index is invalid.
     * 1b1.
 DonnaFin shows an error message.\
       Use Case resumes at step 1.
+* 2a.
+The user selects a particular attribute of the client and edits it (valid input).
+    * 2a1.
+Save the changes and display details again.\
+      Use case resumes at step 2.
+* 2b.
+The user selects a particular attribute of the client and edits it (invalid input).
+    * 2b1.
+DonnaFin displays error and does not save.\
+      Use case resumes at step 2.

 **UC05: Getting help**